-1 Consists of total loans and advances to customers and guarantees, as well as irrevocable loan commitments (within the scope of expected credit loss), and are 2 Climate-related risks are scored between 0 and 1, based upon sustainability and climate risk transmission channels, as outlined in the Methodology Appendix. exposure metric is determined based upon the top 3 out of 5 rated categories: high to moderate.
-Sectors, such as fossil fuels, are further segmented to catego 3 Total exposure calculation is subject to rounding to two decimal places, hence potential deviation from actual.
-4 Methodologies for assessing climate-related risks are emerging and may change over time.
-As the methodologies, tools, and data availability improve, we will estate) and better understanding how private lending (e.g., Lombard) activities may result in direct financial impacts to UBS.
-Not classified represents portion or riskiness of loans.
+- 1 Consists of total loans and advances to customers and guarantees, as well as irrevocable loan commitments (within the scope of expected credit loss), and are based on consolidated and standalone IFRS numbers. - 2 Climate-related risks are scored between 0 and 1, based upon sustainability and climate risk transmission channels, as outlined in the Methodology Appendix.
+Risk ratings represent a range of scores across, 5 risk rating categories: low, moderately low, moderately low, moderately low, moderately high, and high.
+Climate-sensitive exposure metric is determined based upon the top 3 out of 5 rated categories: high to moderate.
+Sectors, such as fossil fuels, are further segmented to categories reflecting a range of risk vulnerabilities from high to moderate, within the sensitive sector. - 3 Total exposure calculation is subject to rounding to two decimal places, hence potential deviation from actual. - 4 Methodologies for assessing climate-related risks are emerging and may change over time.
+As the methodologies, tools, and data availability improve, we will further develop our risk identification and measurement approaches, including updated geospatial analysis of properties securing financing with UBS (real estate) and better understanding how private lending (e.g., Lombard) activities may result in direct financial impacts to UBS.
+Not classified represents portion of UBS business activities where methodologies and data are not yet able to provide a rating.
+Lombard lending rating is assigned based on the average riskiness of loans.